KJM5961 – Production and Application of Medical Radionuclides

-The course is focused on Production and Application of Medical Radionuclides.
-Most radionuclides used in medicine are short lived and not encountered in nature.
+The course is focused on the production of medical radionuclides and their key applications in the diagnosis and therapy of disease.
+Most radionuclides used in medicine are short-lived, artificial radioactive products and not encountered in nature.
 Hence, their production and chemical isolation is a prerequisite for any application in medicine.
-In this course you will learn the principles of nuclear reactions used for medical radionuclides, their isolation, and application in medicine.
-Subjects include cyclotron produced radionuclides, targetry, reactor produced radionuclides, radionuclide properties for medical application, imaging and therapy.
+In this course, you will learn the principles of nuclear reactions used for medical radionuclides, their purification and isolation, and finally the application of radiopharmaceuticals in medicine.
+Subjects include cyclotron produced radionuclides, targetry, reactor produced radionuclides, decay properties and their utility for imaging and therapy.

-- you understand the scope of radionuclides in medicine
+- understand the scope of radionuclides in medicine

-- you have a comprehension of the role of Radiochemistry in medicine
+- have a comprehension of the role of Radiochemistry in medicine

-- you have basic knowledge of the production of PET and SPECT radionuclides and radiopharmaceuticals
+- have basic knowledge of the production of PET and SPECT radionuclides and radiopharmaceuticals

-- you have a good comprehension of the basic principles for the use of radionuclides in medicine.
+- have a good comprehension of the basic principles for the use of radionuclides in medicine.

 Students admitted at UiO must apply for courses in Studentweb.
 Students enrolled in other Master's Degree Programmes can, on application, be admitted to the course if this is cleared by their own study programme.